Updated November 9, 2018

 There will be construction in several neighborhoods throughout Portland.
 At times, crews will work simultaneously in different neighborhoods.
-Environmental Services has started construction for this project, with plans to complete the work in the spring of 2019.
+Environmental Services has started construction for this project, with plans to complete the work in the fall of 2018.
 Depending on the site and construction methods, work could last up to a month or more in your neighborhood.
 Residents will be notified before construction begins in each location.

 NW Glisan Street and 17th Avenue Project Areas